luke8086/retronews/README.md

 The traditional newsreader TUI has several limitations compared to a web app.
-It doesn't support opening multiple stories at once in separate tabs, it shows only one message at a time, it's not available on smartphones, and it requires one more step to open a link.
+It doesn't support opening multiple stories at once in separate tabs, it shows only one message at a time, it's not available on smartphones, and it requires additional steps to open a link.

-These limitations can be seen as a benefit :wink:
+These limitations can be seen as a net benefit :wink:
 They force you to process the information at a slower pace, in a less compulsive and more focused way.